All your coronavirus (COVID-19) questions answered here

 Got questions on how best to perform risk assessments for your people and tasks to help manage the risks of COVID-19?
 Check out our advice below.

-Example risk assessments for ‘coronavirus’ and ‘social distancing due to coronavirus’ haves been created in Atlas which is being regularly reviewed and updated.
-This can be amended and approved to reflect your business for distribution to employees.
+Example risk assessments for ‘coronavirus’ and ‘social distancing due to coronavirus’ haves been created in Atlas.
+These are regularly reviewed and updated.
+They can be amended and approved to reflect your business for distribution to employees.
 Your existing risk assessments should also be under regular review and changes made and communicated because due to the rapidly changing situation and government guidelines, they are likely to be no longer valid.
 Doing this means you’re complying with health and safety regulations.

 For many types of business, there will be some safety-critical tasks that for certain reasons e.g. absence, lack of available materials or personal protective equipment and clothing can no longer be done safely.
 If after reviewing the risk assessment no further measures can be adopted to reduce the risks, the activity should not be carried out.
 In the case of the coronavirus pandemic there may be reason to continue work activities for the benefit of public safety i.e. the government has put measures in place for key workers to continue to attend work.
 Businesses should continue to regularly review risk assessments and procedures for these activities and consider other ways to reduce the risk of the spread of infection e.g. applying the government’s social distancing guidelines by keeping workers two metres apart, cross-training employees, changes in hours of work.
 The HSE is supportive of the need to implement social distancing guidelines in the workplace and recognises that there are concerns about how practical or possible it is.
 However, up to date advice from the HSE states that they may consider taking actions to help ‘secure improvements with PHE guidance’ ranging from informal specific advice to employers to issuing enforcement notices.

 There’s no need to document employee’s whereabouts to this level of detail if you have remote or lone workers and already have measures in place to record details and locations of where they are working.
 Give reassurance to employees that they can come forward to raise any concerns about their exposure to the virus whilst at work just as would be the case if they had any other health and safety concern.
 If you’re a Citation client, this will be communicated as part of your ‘coronavirus policy’.